zdravkov/kendo-docs/api/web/color.md

 ### messages `Object`

-Allows customization of “Apply” / “Cancel” labels.
+Allows customization of "Apply" / "Cancel" labels.

 ## Events

 ### select

 Fires as a new color is displayed in the drop-down picker.
-This is not necessarily the “final” value; for example this event triggers when the sliders in the HSV selector are dragged, but then pressing ESC would cancel the selection and the color will revert to the original value.
+This is not necessarily the "final" value; for example this event triggers when the sliders in the HSV selector are dragged, but then pressing ESC would cancel the selection and the color will revert to the original value.